bneijt/construir/README.md

 The mean goal of construir is to set up a secure way to allow a build system to build jobs submitted by other people or a centralized server.

-Status
+Roadmap
 =======
-There is a basic image with a completely new approach and currently the jobs have to be recreated to conform to the new standard.

-Drop the file in the queue directory, and the jobrunner will pick it up.
-When it's done, it will rename the image identification from "i100" to "d100" to mark the job as done.

-Jobs are not allowed to take more then 3 hours.

-First release is still to be made, nothing has a version number yet.
+Done

+ - Build image created
+ - Test job created and a script to package up a git repo as a job

+Currently being done

+ - Create a more or less feature complete image, to do most of the build heavy lifting

+**Future:** The future is to create a website that will host jobs and results.
+The jobrunner will then be transformed into a job that download, executes and then uploads a job, making it possible for people to run such a jobrunner at home or on their spare server.

 How it works
 ============
 When a file is added to the queue directory, `jobrunner.py` will pick it up and start kvm with `image/i0.qcow2` as the first disk and the job as the second disk.

-There is no network access for the job and after it is done, the machine will shutdown and the job will be moved to the done directory.
+There is **no network access for the job** and after it is done, the machine will shutdown and the job will be moved to the done directory.

 A job can output by using the space of the device, this means a job must know it's output size before hand.